type-ruby/type-ruby.github.io/docs/learn/functions/optional-rest-parameters.md

 # [INFO] Ready
 ```

-The type annotation `*numbers: Integer` means "zero or more Integer arguments collected into an array".
+The type annotation `*numbers: Array<Integer>` means "zero or more Integer arguments collected into an array".

 ## Combining Optional and Rest Parameters